This creamy vegetarian french lentil soup is made with onions, carrots, lentils, and spinach. Healthy and filling—perfect for lunch or dinner!

 Now for the details… First, heat 2 tablespoons olive oil in a large saucepan over medium-high heat.
 Then add 1 medium onion and 2 large carrots that you have chopped up.
 Sauté, stirring occasionally, for 8-10 minutes, until the onions and carrots begin to soften.
 Add about 2 teaspoons of chopped garlic and sauté for another minute.

 Then add cumin and tomato paste and sauté for 90 seconds, stirring constantly, until tomato paste just begins to sizzle and brown.

 Turn heat down to medium.
 Add lentils, vegetable broth, 1 t. salt, pepper, and water, and simmer for 25-30 minutes, until lentils are tender.
 Skim off the foam on the top of the soup as it is cooking.

-If you prefer a smoother texture for your soup, use an immersion blender to blend some of the soup.
+If your lentils are taking a long time to cook, you may need to add additional water or broth.
+For a smoother texture for your soup, use an immersion blender to blend some of the soup.
 Or, put some of the soup into a blender and blend until smooth, then add back into soup pot.
 (Careful to let hot soup cool for a few minutes before blending).
 If you have let soup cool before blending, heat on stovetop again.
 Add spinach and stir until wilted.
 Stir in 1 T. lemon juice, taste, and add more lemon juice to taste.
 Add salt and pepper to taste.